Cal Loses to Notre Dame in 4 OTs in Last Regular-Season Game

 Cal freshman Jeremiah Wilkinson had a career-high 36 points, the second-most by a Bears freshman ever.
 Charlie Moore scored 38 for the Bears during the 2016-17 season.

+"Jeremiah Wilkinson is one of the top frehmen, one of the top players in the country, and you can see that," Madsen said.
+"He's an unbelievable point guard.
+He's an explosive scorer, but also does a really good job of looking for his teammates.
+He's growing into one of the top point guards in the country."

-Wilkinson is now No. 5 on Cal’s alltime freshman season scoring list with 476 points.
+Wilkinson is now No. 5 on Cal’s alltime freshman season scoring list with 476 points, and he is averaging 20.4 points since being moved into the starting lineup 13 games ago.

 But Notre Dame’s Matt Allocco nailed a three-point shot 15 seconds to go to put the Irish ahead 109-108.